HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 There is a disparity in the links between mobile and desktop that will negatively impact sites as Google becomes more committed to mobile-only indexing rather than just mobile-first indexing.
 This is illustrated in the 62 links on mobile versus the 68 links on desktop for the median web page.

-{# TODO(authors): What is a text link and how is that different from all the other links we've been talking about?
-At least to a non-SEO these all seem non-descript. #}
 {{ figure_markup(
   image="seo-text-links.png",
   caption="Distribution of the number of text links per page.",